AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/organizing-pages.md

    >
    >If you move a page to a location where a page with the same name already exists, the system will automatically generate a variation of the name by appending a number.
 For example if `winter` already exists `winter` will become `winter1`.

-1. If the page is linked to or referenced, or has been published, then the details will be listed in the **Adjust/Republish** step.
+1. If the page is linked to or referenced, or has been published, then the details are listed in the **Adjust/Republish** step.

    You can indicate which should be adjusted and/or republished as appropriate.